D. J. Smith (ice hockey)

-Denis Joseph Smith (born May 13, 1977) is a Canadian former professional ice hockey defenceman and current assistant coach of the Los Angeles Kings of the National Hockey League (NHL).
-He previously served as head coach of the Ottawa Senators for five seasons from 2019 to 2023.
+Denis Joseph Smith (born May 13, 1977) is a Canadian professional ice hockey coach and former player who is an associate coach for the Edmonton Oilers in the National Hockey League (NHL).
+He previously served as head coach of the Ottawa Senators for five seasons from 2019 to 2023 as well as interim head coach for the Los Angeles Kings in 2026.
 As a player, Smith played 45 NHL games with both the Toronto Maple Leafs and Colorado Avalanche.
 As a coach, Smith won the Memorial Cup in 2015 and spent four years as an assistant with the Maple Leafs before joining Ottawa.

 Playing career

 Junior hockey

 As a youth, Smith played in the 1991 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Windsor, Ontario.

 Windsor Spitfires (1994–1997)

 Smith was drafted by the Windsor Spitfires of the Ontario Hockey League (OHL) in the second round, 20th overall, in the 1994 OHL Draft Priority.
 Smith appeared in 61 games with the Spitfires during his rookie season in 1994–95, scoring four goals and 17 points, while accumulating 201 penalty minutes, the second most on the club.
 In 10 playoff games, Smith scored a goal and four points, as the Spitfires defeated the Sarnia Sting in the first round of the playoffs, before falling to the Sudbury Wolves in the OHL quarter-finals.

 Smith saw a big increase in his offensive production during his second season with the Spitfires in 1995–96.
 In 64 games, Smith scored 14 goals and 59 points, tying him for fourth in team scoring.
 Smith led the team with 260 penalty minutes.
 In seven playoff games, Smith scored one goal and eight points, as the Spitfires lost to the Detroit Whalers in the first round of the post-season.

 The Spitfires named Smith the captain of the team for the 1996–97.
 In 63 games, Smith led the defence in scoring, as he had 15 goals and 67 points, as he finished fifth in overall team scoring.
 In the post-season, Smith scored a goal and eight points in five games, as Windsor lost to the Sarnia Sting in the first round of the OHL playoffs.